 The coffeehouse meetings do not have an agenda per se, but we do want the conversations to start somewhere, so the meetings will always open with a short welcome and a 5-10 minute presentation on a topic.
 If we are more than six participants, we will probably break up the zoom room into sub-groups after the presentation to keep the conversation lively for all.

-Each Coffeehouse will have a host and a presenter; the five first dates and topics are:
+Each Coffeehouse will have a host and a presenter; the dates and topics spring 2021 are:

 October 12th – What can Europe learn from neighborhood parliaments in India?
 Presenter: Nathaniel Whitestone.
 Host: Lene Rachel Andersen